freddysae0/mood-journal/readme.md

 ---

-# Linting, Formatting, and Testing
+# Linting, Typechecking, Formatting, and Testing

-Each project has its own set of commands for linting, formatting, and unit testing.
+Each project has its own set of commands for linting, formatting, typechecking, and unit testing.

 **Lefthook** is configured to automatically run the necessary hooks on every commit to check for: